Did you know that Bingo is one of the most popular games worldwide?

 When you enter the app for the first time, the app assigns you a user name and avatar that you can change later if you like.

-Just note that while no registration is necessary, you need to register before withdrawing any winnings.
+Just note that while registration isn’t necessary when you sign up, you need to register before withdrawing any winnings.
 So at some point, you have to enter your email address and create a real account.

 2. Play Practice Games